Semantic-Free Procedural 3D Shapes Are Surprisingly Good Teachers: Acknowledgment

 }

 \maketitlesupplementary

 We provide more implementation details, additional experimental results, and visualizations in this supplementary material.
 In Sec.~\ref{sec:scratch-baseline}, we present our training-from-scratch baseline, which surpasses the results reported in Point-MAE \cite{pang2022masked}.
 In Sec.~\ref{sec:rigorous}, we introduce a more rigorous evaluation protocol using a dedicated validation set instead of relying on the test set for validation.
 Moreover, in Sec.~\ref{sec:linear}, we provide linear probing results on ModelNet40 and three ScanObjectNN variants to compare the performance of Point-MAE-SN and Point-MAE-Zero.
-Lastly, we provide additional visualization in Sec.~\ref{sec:additional_vis}.
+Additional visualizations are provided in Sec.\ref{sec:additional_vis}.
+Details on generating scene-level procedural 3D programs are in Sec.\ref{sec:generate_detail}.
+Lastly, implementation details for 3D object SSLs and 3D scene SSLs are presented in Sec.~\ref{sec:detail}.